 Land Trust Taxes

-There is some confusion in dealing with Florida land trust when tax time rolls around.
+There is some confusion in dealing with Florida land trusts when tax time rolls around.
 How are they treated?
 Are they taxable?
 What about any income from them, such as in a strip mall or a rental situation?
 Let's dive in and take a look at taxes, trusts, and terminal responsibility.

 Yes, You Still Owe Your Taxes